What is the Harmony test?

 What is the cost of the Harmony test?

-- If your pregnancy is less than 11 weeks you can have a special package which includes (a) viability scan and HarmonyTM test at 10 weeks and (b) nuchal test at 12 weeks at a total cost of £400.
+- If your pregnancy is less than 11+4 weeks you can have a viability scan and HarmonyTM test from 10 weeks at a total cost of £400.

-- If your pregnancy is 11 weeks or more you can have a special package which includes (a) nuchal scan (11-13 weeks) or mini-anomaly scan (14-17 weeks) or anomaly scan (18-32 weeks) and (b) HarmonyTM test at a total cost of £500.
+- If your pregnancy is 11+4 weeks or more you can have a nuchal scan (11+4 -13+6 weeks), or a mini-anomaly scan (14-19 weeks), or an anomaly scan (19-24 weeks) or a wellbeing scan along with a HarmonyTM test on the same appointment for a total cost of £500.

 Who carries out the analysis of your blood for the Harmony test?

-We will send your blood sample along with your personal information (including name, date of birth, gestational age) to a company called Ariosa Diagnostics, Inc., San Jose, CA in the USA, who will extract cell-free DNA from your blood and carry out the Harmony test on the cell-free DNA.
+We will send your blood sample along with your personal information (including name, date of birth, gestational age) to a company called TDL Genetics, which is based in London, United Kingdom.
+The laboratory will extract cell-free DNA from your blood and carry out the Harmony test on the cell-free DNA.

 There will be no further clinical testing on this blood and your blood sample will be discarded once we have confirmed the results with you.
 Your blood sample or the extracted DNA samples will not be used for any other purpose.